useperform/perform/docs/core/actions.rst

 On top of viewing, creating, editing, and deleting entities, you may want to define operations that act on entities in some way.

-For example, an action may:
+For example, an action might:

 - archive a message
 - trigger a report